jamf/NoMADLogin-AD/README.md

 * `GuestUserFirst` a String to define the first name of the guest user account
 * `GuestUserLast` a String to define the last name of the guest user account
 * `AllowNetworkSelection` a Boolean to define if the network selection is hidden, default is `true`
+* System information has been added as a hidden button in the lower left hand corner of the the NoMAD Login Window

 ## What's new in 1.3.1
 * `UseCNForFullNameFallback` a Boolean that determines if to use CN as the fullname on the account when the givenName and sn fields are blank